top of page

 Capilano River

-Use the chart below to roughly covert the CMS to the level indicated at the fish hatchery.
+Use the chart above to roughly covert the CMS (in green) to the level on the painted gauge at the fish hatchery.

 2; 20 cms